• Home

 I have a lower intake that was ported by someone else.
 Will I get a power increase from your adapter and an 80mm throttle body?

-Maybe.
+Probably.
 No promises.

 Most shops port their intakes in a way that primarily benefits boosted cars.
 We focus on NA builds.
 Our ports are designed to optimize performance for engines that are not boosted.